yanil3500/swift-3-workshop/README.md

 1. Please make sure to have Xcode 8 downloaded and installed on your machine.
 2. Make sure you have a [GitHub](https://github.com) account.
 3. Fork this repo.
-4. Make sure to have [Homebrew](http://brew.sh/) and **git** installed on your machine by running the following from the command line.
+4. Make sure to have [Homebrew](http://brew.sh/) and **git** installed on your machine by running the following from the command line:
 `brew install git`